SelfCF: A Simple Framework for Self-supervised Collaborative Filtering: Conclusion and Future Directions

 In this paper, we propose a framework on top of Siamese networks to learn representation of users and items without negative samples or labels.
 We argue the self-supervised learning techniques that widely used in vision cannot be directly applied in recommendation domain.
 Hence we design a Siamese network architecture that perturbs the output of backbone instead of augmenting the input data.
-By encapsulating two popular recommendation models into the framework, our experiments on three datasets show the proposed framework is on par or better than other self-supervised framework, BUIR.
-The performance is also competitive to the supervised counterpart, especially on high sparse data.
+By encapsulating two popular recommendation models into the framework, our experiments on four datasets show the proposed framework is on par or better than other self-supervised framework, BUIR.
+The performance is also competitive to the supervised counterpart, obtaining a gain of 6.55\% over LightGCN.
 We hope our study will shed light on further researches on self-supervised collaborative filtering.